Haplogroup E (mtDNA): Distribution

 Haplogroup E is found throughout Maritime Southeast Asia.

 It is nearly absent from mainland East Asia, where its sister group M9a (also found in Japan) is common.

-In particular, it is found among speakers of Austronesian languages, and it is rare even in Southeast Asia among members of other language families.
+In particular, it is found among speakers of Austronesian languages, and it is rare even in Southeast Asia among speakers of other language families.
 It has been detected in populations of Taiwan, the Philippines, Indonesia, Malaysia (including Sabah of Borneo, but not the Orang Asli of peninsular Malaysia), coastal Papua New Guinea, and especially in the Chamorros of the Mariana Islands.

 Of the four principal subclades, E1b and E2a are found mainly in Maritime Southeast Asia, while only E1a and E2b are also found in Taiwan.

 E2b has low diversity within Taiwan, suggesting that it arrived there about 5,000 years ago.

 The most common E subclade, E1a1a, has highest diversity in Taiwan, followed by the Philippines and Sulawesi.

 Moreover, other branches of E1a1 are largely confined to Taiwan.